 Average - Some flawed, some decent films.

-The Bad Batch - I was very excited for this one, but in spite of it being a film featuring cannibalistic, post-apocalyptic bodybuilders, it's just kind of boring.
-There are a few really great scenes and Keanu Reeves (with his sleaziest mustache yet) and Jason Mamoa are solid, but lead actress Suki Waterhouse is the weakest link and it doesn't really amount to a whole lot.
+The Bad Batch - I was very excited for this one, but in spite of it being a film featuring cannibalistic, post-apocalyptic bodybuilders, it's much tamer than I expected.
+There are a few really great scenes and Keanu Reeves (with his sleaziest mustache yet) and Jason Mamoa are solid, but lead actress Suki Waterhouse doesn't get enough of a story.
 I loved how it looked, but much of the film just rings hollow.

 The Blackcoat's Daughter - A strong first half, with horror that focuses on loneliness and isolation, showing elements of The Shining.
 Then the second half happens and it becomes a bad slasher that makes a lot of the first half feel pointless.
 The final scene's good but the movie lost my interest by that point.

 Dunkirk - It's not really fair to call this one average; it's got exceptionally good sound design, it's very well shot, and it never glorifies war.
 I just couldn't connect to it.
 I'm a Christopher Nolan fan but I've never enjoyed his action scenes, and this film focuses very heavily on them.
 The quieter moments are very nice, but none of the three plots hooked me the way I hoped they would.